awsdocs/aws-organizations-docs/doc_source/orgs_reference_scp-syntax.md

 Each statement must contain one `Effect` element\.
 The value can be either `Allow` or `Deny`\.
 It affects any actions listed in the same statement\.

-The following example shows an SCP with a statement that contains an `Effect` with a value of `Allow` that permits account users to perform actions for the S3 service\.
+The following example shows an SCP with a statement that contains an `Effect` with a value of `Allow` that permits account users to perform actions for the Amazon S3 service\.
 This example is useful in an organization where the default `FullAWSAccess` policies are all detached so that permissions are implicitly denied by default\.
-The end result is that it [whitelists](orgs_getting-started_concepts.md#whitelisting) the S3 permissions for any attached accounts:
+The end result is that it [whitelists](orgs_getting-started_concepts.md#whitelisting) the Amazon S3 permissions for any attached accounts:

 ```
 {